ngigliotos/dndui/README.md

 Unless mentioned otherwise, the art files `ac.png`, `init.png`, and `move.png` under `/images` are not available for personal or commercial use.

-- Artist: Linh Lê
+- Artist: Linh, she did a great job, and is happy to do other commissions.
-- Copyright: Linh Lê, ngigliotos
+- Copyright: Linh, ngigliotos
+- Artist Email: lhlinh0411@gmail.com